jennego/greet-machine/README.md

 *It may or be socially acceptable.
 Use at your own risk.

 - Write Name in field
 - Buttons to generate type of message?
-Menu
+Drop down Menu.

+To do
+- Get generated messages to work on select
 - Text to speech (responsivevoicejs?)
 - Easy copy-paste
-- Thesaurus for mad-lib type things (click highliight and select)
+- Thesaurus for mad-lib type things (click highliight and select from drop down)
 - Nice or less nice toggle
 - Random quote feature with name
 ***************